-The College's current estates strategy was approved by the Corporation in 2017.
+The College's current estates strategy was approved by the Corporation in 2021.
 This strategy was based on operating at two main campuses, St Albans and Welwyn Garden City.

 The College has developed a masterplan for the further re-development of the St Albans campus.
 13.3 hectares of land was sold to Taylor Wimpey for the residential development of 348 houses.
-In January 2020, Oaklands received its third cash instalment of £9.9m.
-Two further receipts are due in January 2021 and January 2022.
+In January 2021, Oaklands received its fourth cash instalment of £9.9m.
+One further receipt is due in January 2022.
 Proceeds from the sale are being used to build new teaching and administration buildings together with new student accommodation.
 The sale of the land resulted in a profit on sale of £47.4m, recorded in the annual report and financial statements for the year ended 31 July 2018.

-Following the disposal of the College's land in Borehamwood to Taylor Wimpey, the development of the site resulted in a 3,218 sq ft facility, which the College rent, enabling it to maintain an educational provision in the Borehamwood area.
+Following the disposal of the College's land in Borehamwood to Taylor Wimpey, the development of the site resulted in a 3,218 sq. ft facility, which the College rent, enabling it to maintain an educational provision in the Borehamwood area.
 The development also included the building of 12 residential flats above the College facility.
 The profit on disposal of the land was recorded in the annual report and financial statements for the year ended 31 July 2018.